This post may contain affiliate links. Please read our disclosure policy.

 Can I use instant yeast instead of active dry yeast?

-Can this bread be made in a bread machine?
+Can I make this French bread recipe in a bread machine?

 Ways To Use Leftover Ingredients